Mitochondria: Mitochondrial genetics

 Mitochondria contain their own genome.
 The human mitochondrial genome is a circular double-stranded DNA molecule of about 16 kilobases.
 It encodes 37 genes: 13 for subunits of respiratory complexes I, III, IV and V, 22 for mitochondrial tRNA (for the 20 standard amino acids, plus an extra gene for leucine and serine), and 2 for rRNA (12S and 16S rRNA).
 One mitochondrion can contain two to ten copies of its DNA.
 One of the two mitochondrial DNA (mtDNA) strands has a disproportionately higher ratio of the heavier nucleotides adenine and guanine, and this is termed the heavy strand (or H strand), whereas the other strand is termed the light strand (or L strand).
 The weight difference allows the two strands to be separated by centrifugation. mtDNA has one long non-coding stretch known as the non-coding region (NCR), which contains the heavy strand promoter (HSP) and light strand promoter (LSP) for RNA transcription, the origin of replication for the H strand (OriH) localized on the L strand, three conserved sequence boxes (CSBs 1–3), and a termination-associated sequence (TAS).
 The origin of replication for the L strand (OriL) is localized on the H strand 11,000 bp downstream of OriH, located within a cluster of genes coding for tRNA.

-As in prokaryotes, there is a very high proportion of coding DNA and an absence of repeats.
+As in prokaryotes, there is a high proportion of coding DNA and an absence of repeats.
 Mitochondrial genes are transcribed as multigenic transcripts, which are cleaved and polyadenylated to yield mature mRNAs.
 Most proteins necessary for mitochondrial function are encoded by genes in the cell nucleus and the corresponding proteins are imported into the mitochondrion.
 The exact number of genes encoded by the nucleus and the mitochondrial genome differs between species.
 Most mitochondrial genomes are circular.
 In general, mitochondrial DNA lacks introns, as is the case in the human mitochondrial genome; however, introns have been observed in some eukaryotic mitochondrial DNA, such as that of yeast and protists, including Dictyostelium discoideum.
 Between protein-coding regions, tRNAs are present.
 Mitochondrial tRNA genes have different sequences from the nuclear tRNAs, but lookalikes of mitochondrial tRNAs have been found in the nuclear chromosomes with high sequence similarity.

 In animals, the mitochondrial genome is typically a single circular chromosome that is approximately 16 kb long and has 37 genes.
 The genes, while highly conserved, may vary in location.
 Curiously, this pattern is not found in the human body louse (Pediculus humanus).
 Instead, this mitochondrial genome is arranged in 18 minicircular chromosomes, each of which is 3–4 kb long and has one to three genes.
 This pattern is also found in other sucking lice, but not in chewing lice.
 Recombination has been shown to occur between the minichromosomes.